AliCo-Hash/CV/README.md

 ## Ali Cocelli

 I am a junior full stack developer and a recent graduate from Makers Academy.
-Since undertaking the X module during my mathematics degree at university, I have developed a keen interest in X. +how you developed this interest and built on it.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+I've always had an interest in tech from building my first pc to building my first keyboard.
+My interest in tech grew further when I undertook a public key cryptography project and doing a module in computational mathematics.

 ## Projects